openfheorg/openfhe-development/docs/index.rst

 Components
 -------------

-PALISADE is a cross-platform C++11 library supporting Linux, Windows, and macOS.
+OpenFHE is a cross-platform C++11 library supporting Linux, Windows, and macOS.
 The supported compilers are g++ v6.1 or later and clang++ v6.0 or later.

 The library also includes unit tests and sample application demos.